Mafilm: Mafilm - From Nationalization to Reorganization

 The decree of the Council of Ministers of 19 August 1948 decided on the nationalization of the Hunnia Film Factory under the name of Magyar Filmgyártó Nemzeti Vállalat (Mafilm).
-The first film released after nationalization, Frigyes Bán's Talpalatnyi föld, was still an international success.
+The first film released after nationalization, Frigyes Bán's Talpalatnyi föld, was an international success.

-From 1949, film production belonged to the communist minister József Révai.
-From then on, boring, grey, uncharacteristic semitism dominated the film making.

-After Stalin's death, from 1953, film production belonged to Minister József Darvas, and this brought with it a revival of Hungarian cinema.
+From 1949, film production was assigned to the Communist minister József Révai.
+After Stalin's death, from 1953, film production belonged to Minister József Darvas, and this has brought a revival of Hungarian cinema.
 Contributing to the success was the fact that Darvas gave more money in addition to more freedom.
 The positive changes quickly bore fruit, bringing a new golden age to Hungarian film.
 For the first time, films from behind the "Iron Curtain" came into the focus of international film art.
-Zoltán Fábri (Körhinta, Hannibál tanár úr), Zoltán Várkonyi, Viktor Gertler, Félix Máriássy, Károly Makk (Liliomfi), they were members of the new generation of Hungarian film directors who restored the rank of Hungarian film.
+Zoltán Fábri (Körhinta, Hannibál tanár úr), Zoltán Várkonyi, Viktor Gertler, Félix Máriássy, Károly Makk (Liliomfi), were members of the new generation of Hungarian film directors who restored the status of Hungarian film.

 The overthrow of the 1956 revolution and the subsequent mass showdown pushed back the promising processes that had begun in the Hungarian film industry.
 The structure of film production was restructured, and Mafilm continued to operate as Hunnia Filmstúdió.
 The films made here were mostly apolitical works, mainly literary adaptations.
 Among them stood out were László Ranódy's three films (Szakadék, Légy jó mindhalálig, Pacsirta) as well as Zoltán Fábri's work, Édes Anna.

-At the same time, even the Budapest Filmstúdió was established, and its director, István Nemeskürty, played a key role in becoming an internationally renowned creative workshop.
+At the same time, the Budapest Filmstúdió was established, and its director, István Nemeskürty, played a key role in becoming an internationally renowned creative workshop.
 He gathered young talent around him, these young people became the ones who then formed a new, powerful generation of Hungarian film directors.
-At the film studio, already in the first years after its establishment - without claiming completeness - Zoltán Várkonyi, Félix Máriássy, Miklós Szinetár, Miklós Jancsó and István Gaál could sign films as directors.
+At the film studio, already in the first years after its establishment – without claiming completeness – Zoltán Várkonyi, Félix Máriássy, Miklós Szinetár, Miklós Jancsó and István Gaál could sign film contracts as directors.